-- J-P. Merlet is an elected member of the Academic Council of UCA COMUE and member of the Research, Ethical Committees of UCA - O. Pourtallier is a board member of SeaTech, an Engineering School of University of Toulon.
+- J-P. Merlet is an elected member of the Academic Council of UCA COMUE, a corresponding member of Inria ethical committee (COERLE) and member of the Research, Ethical Committees of UCA.
+He is an elected member of Inria Scientific Committee and of the "Commission Administrative Paritaire" of Inria - Y. Papegay is a member of the CUMIR (the committee managing the interaction between researchers and the computer support staff) - O. Pourtallier is a board member of SeaTech, an Engineering School of University of Toulon.
+She is responsible of the NICE committee (long term invited scientists and post-doctoral student selection) and a member of the CGL AGOS